digitallyinduced/ihp/Guide/authentication.markdown

 ## Performing actions on login

-The sessioncontroller has a convenient [`beforeLogin`](https://ihp.digitallyinduced.com/api-docs/IHP-AuthSupport-Controller-Sessions.html#v:beforeLogin) which is run on login after the user is authenticated, but before the target page is rendered.
+The `SessionsController` has a convenient [`beforeLogin`](https://ihp.digitallyinduced.com/api-docs/IHP-AuthSupport-Controller-Sessions.html#v:beforeLogin) which is run on login after the user is authenticated, but before the target page is rendered.
 This can be useful for updating last login time, number of logins or aborting the login when the user is blocked.
 Add code for it in your `Web/Controller/Sessions.hs`.
 To update number of logins (requires `logins` integer field in `Users` table):

 ```haskell
 instance Sessions.SessionsControllerConfig User where